niklasberglund/Apple-pinyin-emoticons/README.md

 Apple-pinyin-emoticons
 ======================

 Apple's OS X and iOS Chinese pinyin input can be used for emoticon input.
-This is a mapping showing you how to find them.
+This is a mapping showing you how to find the emoticons.

 ## Usage example
 Enter pinyin with a pinyin keyboard(e.g. _Pinyin - Simplified_) and the emoticon will appear as an option.